gids-dadi/react-tasktracker/README.md

 # Task Tracker App

-> AReact web app to add task and for  tracking tasks and highlingting  for reminder.
+- A React web app to add task and for  tracking tasks and highlingting  for reminder.
 - The user can add new task.
 - The user can remove task.
 - The user can highlight task for reminder